What Happens After You Call

 Often when a child becomes involved with child protective services a court case is opened known as a "Dependency and Neglect Case".
 A Judge in the court case may also appoint a "Court Appointed Special Advocate,” or CASA, to provide an additional voice for the child(ren).
 These volunteers are everyday citizens who have undergone screening and training with their local CASA program.
 This is just one way people in the community can get involved and support the children and families involved in Colorado's child protection system.
 If you are interested in becoming a CASA, check out your local chapter today.

-There are ways everyone can get involved in their community to help a child; even those individuals who aren’t raising a child or working with children every day.
+There are many ways you can get involved in your community to prevent child abuse and neglect; even if you aren’t raising a child or working with children every day.

 Use the search tool to get involved and make a difference wherever you are.